Day 12: From Waboose Dam To South Summit Dam

 See here for a couple of our posts that include less than positive reviews of a couple of OPG-recommended portages on the Ottawa River that we ignored:

-- The portage around Chats Falls Generating Station – we replaced their 8.5 km. portage with a 600-meter carry on the Quebec side.
-We still wonder who came up with this 8.5 km. portage and thought that made sense.
+The portage around Chats Falls Generating Station – we replaced their 8.5 km. portage with a 600-meter carry on the Quebec side.
+We still wonder who came up with this 8.5 km. portage and thought that it made sense.

 We are also disappointed with the lack of portage information on the OPG website.
 I cannot even find the above information that I accessed about six years ago.
 OPG needs to devote some space on its website to the concerns of canoe trippers.
-My email about the lack of easily accessible info got this response from the OPG Web Team –
+My email about the lack of easily accessible portage info got this response from the OPG Web Team –

 Hello Peter, thank you for your message.
 We are currently working on a project to have all portage routes placed online, however, this will take some time to develop.
 Is there anywhere specific that you would like more information about?
 If you could identify a specific area we can try to put you in contact with a local resource.